 Ways to Avoid the 10% Early Withdrawal Fee on Your IRA

 However, these benefits come with a price.
-As many investors know, if you make an early withdrawal from any of those accounts, you can get hit not only with federal, state, and local taxes, but an additional 10% penalty in the form of an early withdrawal fee payable to the IRS as punishment for raiding the reserves meant for old age.
+As many investors know, if you make an early withdrawal from any of these accounts, you not only get hit with federal, state, and local taxes, but an additional 10% penalty in the form of an early withdrawal fee.
+This fee is payable to the IRS as punishment for raiding the reserves meant for old age.

 Early Withdrawal Penalties

 How old, you might ask, do you have to be for your withdrawals not to incur early withdrawal penalties?
 Simple.
 Early withdrawal for the sake of IRA penalties is set at any time before the beneficiary is 59.5 years old.
 This may seem unfair.
 After all, it's your money.
 But there is a very good reason why a penalty is imposed.

 The reason the early withdrawal fee is assessed on IRAs and other retirement accounts is because Congress wanted to discourage individuals from using their retirement funds to solve a more immediate, short-term problem.
 Doing so today may mean people would become dependent on various forms of welfare later in old age.

 This wasn't possible when pensions were common.
 A person would declare bankruptcy and have to start over while almost always retaining his or her pension rights.
 Once we went to a do-it-yourself retirement system, the wealth gap between those who can handle money and those who can't exploded, as individual decisions coupled with the power of compounding resulted in exponential differences in outcomes.

 In other words, the early IRA withdrawal fee was the stick-to-the-carrot our legislative and executive branch extended when it passed the laws establishing these retirement accounts.
 The basic message was: Follow the rules and you reap major rewards — violate them and suffer the consequences.